0xadri/notes-js/__intrvw_qs_01_javascript.md

 For each topic: What / Why / When(realusecases) / How(code)
 Analogy + Mental Models + Memory Tip

+- Promise static methods
+- What's a pure function in JavaScript?
+- When do we use apply()?
+- Why?
+- Still relevant?
+- When do we use bind()
+- Why?
+- Still relevant?

 - diff between undefined and null
 - let vs const vs var